'Forrest Gump' author Winston Groom dies | DW | 18.09.2020

 The novel was "darker" and "richer than the movie," said professor emeritus of English Don Noble of the University of Alabama, where Groom graduated 1965.
 "It's more subtle and more complicated."

-The film also earned Tom Hanks the title of best actor for portraying a slow-witted but mathematically gifted man who witnesses or was involved in key 20th century events.
+The film also earned Tom Hanks the title of best actor for portraying a slow-witted man, albeit with a great many talents, who witnesses or was involved in key 20th century events.

-Studied are the Kennedy and Johnson US presidencies, Alabama's segregationist Governor George Wallace, and the Vietnam war offset by US anti-war protest.
+Studied are the Kennedy and Johnson US presidencies, Alabama's segregationist Governor George Wallace, the Vietnam war offset by US anti-war protests, and even the advent of major tech companies.
 Groom himself served as an infantry soldier.

 His granting of movie rights earned him $350,000 (€295,000) plus 3% of the net profit.
 Paramount Pictures later disclosed it earned over $600 million but claimed it ended up in the red after expenses, noted AP on Friday.